jina-ai/GSoC/README.md

 Data visualisation helps lay a better foundation for data interpretation.
 Data engineers require data visualisation the most and efforts have been made in making data visualisation easier and faster.

-We have built-in feature of DocArray that allows users to visualise their data.
+We have built-in feature of [DocArray](https://docarray.jina.ai) that allows users to [visualise their data](https://docarray.jina.ai/fundamentals/documentarray/visualization/).
 Adding to this, users can also manipulate their data in any way they want.
 The main motivation behind this project is to showcase DocArray’s visualisation capabilities quickly and give users a hands-on experience.

 ![](./images/docarray.gif)

-We want to make use of front-end frameworks to bring DocArray’s capabilities in the browser.
+We want to make use of front-end frameworks to bring DocArray’s capabilities to the browser.
 The idea is to implement DocArray’s visualisation feature in the browser so that with just a few clicks, users are able to see and interpret their data.
 The backend would be based on DocArray and written solely in Python while for the front-end any framework can be used.

 Additional functionalities are welcome but are not a necessity.
-These additional functionalities will cater to implementing different DocArray functions in the browser like creating a DocArray, matching nearest neighbours, embedding, etc.
+These additional functionalities will cater to implementing different DocArray functions in the browser like [creating a DocArray](https://docarray.jina.ai/fundamentals/documentarray/construct/), [matching nearest neighbours](https://docarray.jina.ai/fundamentals/documentarray/matching/), [embedding](https://docarray.jina.ai/fundamentals/documentarray/embedding/), etc.

 ### *Project idea 4: 3D search application - Build and Finetune*